jizhang02/Note/docs/cheatsheet.markdown

 * Isodose: In radiotherapy, set threshold value of each line

 #### Medical Image Analysis Using ITK-SNAP software
-* Easy to open a CT and PET image in one window or both two windows, the position is the same.
+* It is easy to open a CT and PET image in one window or both two windows, the position is the same.
-* Adjust contrast by clicking auto mode.
+* Adjust the contrast by clicking auto mode.
 * Load segmentation masks on the CT images and segmentation organs in 3D mode.
 * PaintBrushMode on masks->Right click, move label; Left click, add label.
+* LabelEditor -> Hide certain labels in all windows to only show one label.

 #### LateX
 adjust blank: